-The Company's domestic subsidiaries' pension costs incurred from contributions to the defined contribution plan were \$54,207 thousand and \$71,002 thousand for the years of 2023 and 2022, respectively.
+Domestic subsidiaries' pension costs incurred from contributions to the defined contribution plan were \$75,822 thousand and \$54,207 thousand for the year ended December 31, 2024 and 2023, respectively.
 Such contributions were made to the Bureau of the Labor Insurance.